TallKite/linnstrument-firmware/midi.md

 | 24            | Clear persisted custom cell colors pattern (0-2)
 | 25, 26        | MicroLinn duplicates the effect of CCs 20-22 with either CC25 or CC26, 3x faster!
 |               | The color is encoded in the midi channel, and the pad location is encoded exactly like locating CCs
-| 38            | Data entry for RPNs and NRPNs
+| 38            | Data entry for RPNs and NRPNs, but if CC38 occurs outside of an RPN/NRPN, it controls a CC fader instead
 | 98-101        | Parameter number of RPNs and NRPNs

 RPN / NRPN input